The first “thwack” of balls hitting racket strings came a little after 9 a.m. on the second day of fall semester classes.

 Seven students in instructor Beri Dwyer’s beginning tennis course became the first class to take the courts at Chapman University’s sleek new Erin J. Lastinger Tennis Center at the corner of Cypress Street and Palm Avenue.

-The $6 million facility is home to Chapman’s intercollegiate tennis teams — they got first dibs on the courts a few days earlier — but it also will be open to the public on a schedule to be determined.
+The $6 million facility is home to Chapman’s intercollegiate tennis teams — they got first dibs on the courts a few days earlier — but it also will be open to the community at designated times.

 With seven lighted courts in Chapman’s cardinal-and-gray colors, restrooms, drinking fountains, expansive shade structures and seating for spectators or just players taking a break, the new center is a huge upgrade from Chapman’s former facility.

 “We went from four courts to seven courts and we have a clubhouse, player lounge and kitchen, a ton of things,” said Chapman tennis coach Will Marino, whose teams have been vagabonds the last two seasons, practicing as far as 12 miles from campus after the old courts were torn down to make way for construction of the Center for Science and Technology.